saadtom/todoApp/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Potential enhancements: I would suggest to have an autocomplete API while adding new items based on previous items that's been added for example 6 months ago.
+Potential enhancements: I would suggest to have an autocomplete API while adding new items based on previous items that's been added in the past (for example 6 months ago).
-Like when the user start typing 'go to...' we can show an autocomplete list that's coming from the API with options like
+Like when the user starts typing 'go to...' we can show an autocomplete list to choose from which is coming from the API with options like
-- go to dentist
+- go to the dentist
 - go to school
 - go to the gym